Private Health Insurance

 • Avoids state mandated benefits and state premium taxes (ERISA laws)

-• Maybe useful for employers across state lines
+• Useful for employers across state lines

 Non-group coverage